ahabra/webitem/README.md

 In the above example, we change the `color` property in the click listener, which will invoke the `onChange` callback on the property.

+## TODO
+This is my wishlist for this library:

+1. 2021-03-10: Allow easy API for attribute change callbacks